AIRCentre/JuliaEO/README.md

 # JuliaEO - Earth Observation with Julia Workshop
 Repository (datasets, code, etc.), and landing page for the workshop.
-Contains the **up to date program**.
+Contains the **up-to-date-program**.

 The communication Slack channel ***juliaeo2023***
 Channel ID: ***C0480TAQJ9Y***